clarkngo/orator-lab/README.md

 # Orator Lab 🎙️🔬

-Orator Lab is an AI-powered speech analysis and refinement platform designed to bridge the gap between a speaker's intent and the audience's reality.
-By breaking down transcripts, identifying delivery blind spots, and evaluating audience resonance, Orator Lab helps speakers transform rigid lectures into impactful, empathetic communication.
+Orator Lab is a specialized speech refinement interface designed to transform raw rhetorical data into actionable delivery blueprints.
+Built for speech coaches, communication strategists, and executives, the platform maps complex thematic critiques into structured, empathetic public speaking frameworks.

 ## 🚀 The Core Philosophy
 Great speaking isn't just about flawless delivery; it's about audience alignment.
 Orator Lab analyzes speech drafts or past performances to detect where a speaker might be disconnecting from their listeners—whether through a power imbalance, over-indexing on individual burden, or dismissing rational anxieties.